Constructive Engagement / Collaborative

 Comprehensive Drilling Plan

 A comprehensive drilling plan (CDP) is a Colorado specific plan that identifies expected oil and gas development within a specified geographic area, the potential impacts, and measures to mitigate those impacts on public health, safety, and the environment.
-Operators voluntarily initiate and enter into a CDP, but are required by the Colorado Oil and Gas Commission (COGCC) to develop the CDP in participation with the Colorado Division of Wildlife (CDOW), Colorado Department of Public Health and Environment (CDPHE), local governmental agencies, and surface owners.
+Operators voluntarily initiate and enter into a CDP, but are required by the Colorado Oil and Gas Commission (COGCC) to develop the CDP in participation with the Colorado Parks and Wildlife (CPW), Colorado Department of Public Health and Environment (CDPHE), local governmental agencies, and surface owners.
 Operators may determine the issues that are addressed in the CDP while being encouraged to provide detailed information.
 CDPs typically cover the activities of one operator, although operators are encouraged to develop joint plans covering the proposed activities of multiple operators where appropriate.
 Once a CDP is approved, the operator is not required to submit Form 2A to identify impacts of development and that otherwise must be approved by the COGCC before a drilling permit can be issued.
 A CDP can be valid for six years after approval.

 Geographic Area Plan